 7) Do I have to pay subsistence?
-Yes, 25% of the inmates' gross pay is provided to the VOA who forwards the funds to the BOP.
+Yes, 25% of the inmates' gross pay is provided to the VOA which forwards the funds to the BOP.
 Failure to pay fees could result in a loss of community access or a possible transfer back to the BOP.

 8) Can my family visit?
 All visitors must be approved by the facility.
-If approved, all visitation determined by the facility.
+If approved, all visitation is determined by the facility.